bugface/pcm/readme.md

    - without f_l_gender rule after deduplication, only 1000+ records have been extracted in which 235 of them are sure to be true
    - the f_l_gender rule gave 1400000+ pair of records which not feasible to process (I can do it but not for sure how much we can get paid)

-2. - process dob with three cases
+2. - process first name and last name with three cases
+   - the rules are documented in folders txt\\3_fields_process_name\\first_name and txt\\3_fields_process_name\\last_name  (recordes number of each rule can be found in rules.log)
+   - after processed with pipeline and name_normalization, the rules on last name leave 843 records and first name rule leave 2971 records
+   - first and last records will be combined and run the test to check the percision, recall and f-score
 <br><br>